What types of students do you counsel?

 We know someone who is a graduate of a top-notch university and is willing to coach my child on the application process, so why should we consider hiring Crimson College Consulting?

 There are many unqualified college admissions “dabblers” like teachers who take a few clients “on the side” or parents who have shepherded their own children through the application process and think that they are now capable of assisting others.
 Would you hire someone who isn’t an accountant but does taxes “on the side,” or seek legal advice from someone who isn’t an attorney?
-Do you want someone helping your child make a major life decision (and a major financial decision for you) who is not an experienced professional and merely dispenses often incorrect information “on the side,” or would you prefer to hire Marie Lucca of Crimson College Consulting, who lives and breathes college admissions all day, every day?!
+Do you want someone helping your child make a major life decision (and a major financial decision for you) who is not an experienced counseling professional or would you prefer to hire Marie Lucca of Crimson College Consulting, who lives and breathes college admissions all day, every day?!

 Why do we need a college consultant to help with application essays?
 Don’t they cover this in high school English classes?

 College essays are self-reflections, not research papers, book reports, or expository writing samples.
-For most 17-19 year olds, the college essay is the first time that they are being asked to write about their opinions, beliefs and personal values.
-While English teachers can proofread a student’s essay and make grammatical suggestions, they are not experts in the types of topics that colleges want/don’t want to see, nor do they have specialized counseling training in how to coach a student through the process of introspection and self-understanding.
+For most 17-19 year olds, the college essay is the first time that they are being asked to write about their hopes, dreams, opinions, beliefs and personal values.
+While English teachers can proofread a student’s essay and make grammatical suggestions, they are not experts in the types of topics that colleges want and don’t want to see, nor do they have specialized counseling training in how to coach a student through the process of introspection and self-understanding.